biancamika/portfoliov1/_posts/2017-06-11-allkillapparel.md

 date:   2017-06-11 12:26:41 +0800
 categories: design
 type: "Brand Identity"
-intro: "Identity, collateral, and textile design for a mock K-Pop-inspired clothing brand."
+intro: "Identity, collateral, and textile design for a mock K-Pop-inspired clothing brand (still updating)"
-thumbnail: ../../assets/allkilldp.png
+thumbnail: ../../assets/allkill.gif
 ---

 All-kill: (n.) when a song reaches #1 in all realtime charts.